 Legal overnight camping sites are very limited in the Old Rag area as camping is prohibited above 2,800', so be sure to properly plan your backcountry trip.

 Note the Numbers

 You will notice numbers beneath the trail blazes on Old Rag.
 These are reference numbers for Search and Rescue personnel, so take note of the numbers as you pass them.
 If you need to report an incident, referring to the number you are closest to will help Park staff respond to you more quickly.

 Old Rag is host to many rare and endangered plants that live in the rocky environment of the granite boulders.
-These plants are particularly susceptible to trampling, so please stay on the trail and observe any area closures.
+These plants are particularly susceptible to trampling, so please stay on the trail and observe all rock outcrop management closure areas.

 Although Old Rag Mountain is within the boundaries of Shenandoah National Park, most people approach it from the Park's eastern boundary, instead of from Skyline Drive.
 You are still required to pay an entrance fee, but parking at the lots operated by the National Park Service is free.
 Landowners with property adjacent to the Park are charging a fee for parking on their property, but paying a private citizen to park does not exempt you from the Park entrance fee.
 Parking is prohibited along the road shoulders.